mertkayhan/SSL-2D-Pose/README.md

 * For RMIT dataset, labels are expected to be in `$ROOT/training/label` and `$ROOT/test/label` respectively.
 * For EndoVis dataset, data is expected to be in `$ROOT/labelled_train` and `$ROOT/labelled_test` respectively.
 * For EndoVis dataset, labels are expected to be in `$ROOT/pseudo_labels`, `$ROOT/training_labels` and `$ROOT/test_labels` respectively.
 * Models can be evaluated using [evaluate.py](https://github.com/mertkayhan/SSL-2D-Pose/blob/master/evaluate.py) after training.
+(Post-processing labels are relevant for the evaluation script and these labels should be saved in `$ROOT/training_labels_postprocessing` and `$ROOT/test_labels_postprocessing` respectively.)
 * Training can be performed using [train.py](https://github.com/mertkayhan/SSL-2D-Pose/blob/master/train.py).

 `python train.py --batch_size 5 --gpu_id 0 --root <data-folder> --use_vat <toggle-vat> --use_mean_teacher <toggle-mean-teacher> --use_pseudo_labels <pseudo-labeling> --dataset <RMIT|ENDOVIS>`